 Zoom is willing to sign a HIPAA Business Associate Agreement (BAA), which is an important element for HIPAA compliance, but it lacks end-to-end encryption which is the most important step towards achieving HIPAA compliance.
 At the time of writing, there are multiple security issues preventing HIPAA-compliance.

 Does Bridge offer video e-consultations for telehealth as part of its patient portal solution?

 Bridge offers a telehealth solution that leverages Zoom® for Healthcare.
-The telehealth solution easily connects with healthcare organization’s existing digital tools and connects disparate touchpoints along the patient journey—providing patients with a seamless experience.
+The virtual visits solution easily connects with healthcare organization’s existing digital tools and connects disparate touchpoints along the patient journey—providing patients with a seamless experience and improving patient satisfaction.